turbot/terraform-provider-pipes/docs/resources/workspace_pipeline.md

 - `last_process_id` - The unique identifier of the last process that was executed for the pipeline.
 - `organization` - A human-friendly alias of the organization in which the pipeline exists.
 - `pipeline` - The name of the pipeline to be executed.
+- `state` - The current state of the pipeline.
+- `state_reason` - The reason for the current state of the pipeline.
 - `tags` - The tags for the pipeline.
 - `title` - The title of the pipeline.
 - `updated_at` - The ISO 8601 date & time the pipeline was last updated at.